schulterklopfer/IcyWallet/README.md

 Development began in November 2017 and is currently underway.

-The master branch is the current development branch. **The code here is unstable and should not be used.**
+The master branch is the current development branch, **which should should not be used.** There is no stable release at this time.

 [![Build Status](https://travis-ci.org/pugsh/IcyWallet.svg?branch=master)](https://travis-ci.org/pugsh/IcyWallet) [![Dependencies Status](https://david-dm.org/pugsh/icywallet/status.svg)](https://david-dm.org/pugsh/icywallet) [![Known Vulnerabilities](https://snyk.io/test/github/pugsh/icywallet/badge.svg)](https://snyk.io/test/github/pugsh/icywallet)

 ### To Do